clover/codelab-remote-pay-cloud/README.md

 +  };
 ```

-Start a new Sale, ensure you're able to resolve the `DUPLICATE_CHALLENGE`, and then let's move on to the next section.
+Start a new Sale, ensure that you're able to resolve the `DUPLICATE_CHALLENGE`, and then let's move on to the next section.

 ### Did the Sale Succeed?